SHORT BIRDING TOURS

 KEY SPECIES

-Red-legged Cormorant, Guanay Cormorant, Inca Tern, Blue-footed Booby,Peruvian Booby, Blackish Oystercatcher (endemic), Humboldt Penguin, Surf Cinclodes, Band-tailed Gull, Peruvian Pelican.
+Red-legged Cormorant, Guanay Cormorant, Inca Tern, Blue-footed Booby,Peruvian Booby, Blackish Oystercatcher, Humboldt Penguin, Band-tailed Gull, Peruvian Pelican, Surf Cinclodes (endemic).

-For the tour details, prices, or if you have questions, please get in touch with us.
+For tour details, prices, or any questions you may have, please feel free to contact us.

 Si desea recibir el itinerario detallado en español, por favor háganoslo saber.